Mason Pearson Brush Guide

 Which Mason Pearson is right for you?

 With 20 different models, choosing a Mason Pearson brush can seem a bit daunting.
-Mason Pearson offers a brush selection tool that uses four criteria to choose a suitable brush.
-We recommend you start there.
-As their tool may recommend as many as six different models for a particular hair type, we offer you an alternative approach that will narrow your choices to a very few by using two criteria: hair density and length.
+Mason Pearson had offered a brush selection tool, but it was retired when they revised their website in 2018.
+We recommend an approach that will narrow your choices to a very few by using two criteria: hair density and length.
 Then we offer our best guidance for selecting from that small collection.

 Why we focus on hair density